Taynor/azure-databricks-datafactory-terraform/README.md

 ![image](https://user-images.githubusercontent.com/59668937/174488156-b97b9361-9540-4f87-8092-63a4072acf8c.png)

 The service principal name will need to be changed in those respective files on lines 12 for the XXX-build.yml and 29 for the XXX-release.yml.
 To set up the secret of the service principal in the Azure DevOps pipeline.
-The values have been stored in a variable group, with the following names:
+The values have been stored in an Azure DevOps variable group (located under pipelines --> library), with the following names:

 ![image](https://user-images.githubusercontent.com/59668937/174488430-9726829d-3e29-49d5-906c-2687d5dc3cc9.png)